s9e/RegexpBuilder/README.md

 ### UTF-8 input with JavaScript output

 For JavaScript regular expressions that do not use the `u` flag and need the higher codepoints to be split into surrogates.
+The regexp itself uses only ASCII characters, with non-ASCII and non-printable characters escaped.

 ```php
 $builder = new s9e\RegexpBuilder\Builder([